inmanta/pytest-inmanta-lsm/README.md

 >  - `--lsm-container-env` This is set to true automatically

 > :bulb: **Some options change their behavior when `--lsm-doc-orch` is set**.
 This is the case of:
->  - `--lsm-noclean` When set, the docker orchestrator won't be cleaned up when the tests are done.
+>  - `--lsm-no-clean` When set, the docker orchestrator won't be cleaned up when the tests are done.
 You will have to do it manually.